Classico algérien: History

 MC Alger is known to be the dean of Algerian football and JS Kabylie is known to be the most successful.
 Both have a well-stocked record, and have been part of Algerian football folklore since the independence of Algeria.
 Their domination is not limited to the borders of Algeria, but also in Africa and in the Arab world.
 JSK with its seven African trophies and MCA, the first Algerian club to win an African cup, have often played the leading roles in international competitions.
 There is also the fact that these two clubs often compete for the head of the championship, but this is not the only point, there are two other causes that led to the birth of this rivalry.
 First of all, the two clubs have a common history since the beginnings of Algerian football.
 Indeed it must be remembered that during the colonial period, the JSK, a young newly created sports association, was refused subsidies from the colonial government of the time, in the town of Tizi Ouzou.
 He prefers to help the colonial team of the Olympique de Tizi-Ouzou which is an older formation, rather than to help the new Muslim sports association.
-Having no sports equipment, JS Kabylie receives help from other clubs, such as Widad Rihadi de Belcourt (one of the clubs that merged to create CR Belouizdad) USM Blida and MC Alger.
-These three clubs among other things donated jerseys in order to allow JSK to structure itself and also donations from the local population.
-The canaries which currently wear the colors yellow and green have long wore the colors red and green because their first jerseys are offered to them by MCA wearing these same colors.
+Having no sports equipment, JS Kabylie receives help from MC Alger.
+This club showed them where to acquire jerseys in order to allow JSK to structure itself.
+The canaries which currently wear the colors yellow and green have long wore the colors red and green because of the FLN's appeal in the early years of the Algerian revolution.